 New Year's Eve in Los Angeles

+Host Your Own Private Party: Here's an idea you might not have considered, but it's a perfect fit if you like a little celebration but prefer not to get out in the middle of a big crowd.
 Find a vacation rental with great city views at Airbnb or HomeAway.com.
-Then all you have to do is hang out on the deck with your favorite beverage and enjoy the fireworks going off all over town.
+After that, all you have to do is hang out on the deck with your favorite beverage and enjoy the fireworks going off all over town.
 Party hats are optional.

 New Year's on Catalina Island: The Casino Ballroom is an especially festive place to dance in the New Year, with "big band" music in a glamorous venue.

-New Year's Eve in Northern California
+New Year's Eve in San Francisco

 New Year's Eve in the Rest of California